University Awards Guidelines

 The University confers sealed awards to students successfully completing courses of study.

-Awards are conferred to students once the University has verified that the course's curriculum requirements, as determined by the Curriculum Committee on course establishment, have been met.
+Awards are conferred to students once the University has verified that the course's curriculum requirements, as determined by the Curriculum Committee on course establishment, have been met in accordance with the Student Awards Procedure.

 VET Sealed and Unsealed Awards